This is the ultimate blog post, gathering the most amazing empty notebook ideas.

 Creative Things To Do In A Blank Journal

-So now you get a brand new blank journal and all you can do is to ask yourself what I should use my journal for.
+So now you get a brand new blank journal and all you can do is ask yourself what you should use a journal for.

 Here are my favorite creative things to do in a blank journal.